jeremeamia/super_closure/README.md

 	}

 	$code = $closure->getCode();
-	echo  PHP_EOL .
-"CODE:" .
-PHP_EOL . $code;
+	echo "CODE: {$code}";

 ## Installation

-The SuperClosure relies on the [FunctionParser library][parser], which requires the Reflection API and also on the PHP tokenizer (`token_get_all()`).
+The SuperClosure relies on the [FunctionParser library][parser], which requires the Reflection API and also the PHP tokenizer (`token_get_all()`).
 PHP must be compiled with the `--enable-tokenizer` flag in order for the tokenizer to be available.
-You must also be using PHP 5.3, since this deals with closures.
+You must be using PHP 5.3, since this deals with closures.

-Requirements:
+### Requirements:

 - **PHP 5.3.2+**
 - **PHPUnit** for tests